chrwoizi/naytrading/NAYtrading.AI/README.md

 Go to [http://naytrading.com](http://naytrading.com) and register a new account for your AI.
 A recommended account email address is your real email address followed by *.ai*, e.g. *john.doe@mailbox.com.ai*.
 That email address doesn't need to actually exist.
 Consider it an account "name".
 Using that convention is optional, but it automatically enables some convenient features.

-Log in with your AI account and click the *Add all instruments* button on the [instruments page](http://naytrading.com/app/#!/instruments).

 Drag your model folder(s) onto client_on_dropped_models.bat or run client.py from the console:

 ```sh